Worm Gearing

 This article provides the calculation of root-strength of teeth.
 More detailed information is available in the theoretical section of Help

-Enter the thickness of gear rim.
-The minimum recommended value is added automatically so that the rim thickness coefficient is YK=1.0
+After unchecking the button, you can enter your own value for the thickness of the SK wheel gear rim.
+The default value (SK=2 * mx) is set so that the gear rim thickness coefficient YK=1.0

 Higher life factor is conditioned by higher plastic deformations only acceptable for gearing with lower accuracy grade.
 If higher reliability is required, it is advisable to set life factor to YNL=1.0.
 If the ticking box is crossed, the value based on material used, number of load cycles and accuracy grade selected is filled in automatically.

-The first section provides thermal safety calculation to DIN 3996, method C, while the other includes a worm gearing thermal analysis.
+The first section calculates temperature safety, while the second section calculates wheel bulk temperature.
 More detailed information is available in the theoretical section of Help.

 Warning: Any change in gearbox temperature parameters or oil temperature results in oil parameter change, which affects the calculation of safety coefficients SW and SF.
 It is recommended to re-check the coefficients.